-Masi Magam is a major festival in south India.
-It holds prime importance in the lives of Tamils.
-The festival falls in the Tamil month Masi, which overlaps a few days with both February and March.
+Masi Magam is a major festival of south India which holds prime importance in the lives of the Tamils.
+The festival falls in the Tamil month Masi that overlaps a few days with both February and March.
 The festival is celebrated on that day during the Masi month when the full moon aligns with Magha star (Nakshatra) and therefore is considered a very powerful full moon day.
 This occurs only once a year and is considered very auspicious.
 Puducherry is where it is celebrated with most vigour.
 This festival is all about spiritual purification.

 There used to be a king named Vallala in Tiruvannamalai.
 He was an ardent follower of Lord Shiva.
 The king having no children was worried as to who would carry out his last rites.
 One day Lord Shiva appeared in front of him and promised to take care of his last rites.